 Resume Accomplishments Examples of Educational Leaders

-- Raised student recruitment numbers over the course of three school years from 350 to 500 students by holding regular open house sessions, handing out pamphlets, and being actively involved in the local community.
+- Raised student recruitment numbers over three school years from 350 to 500 students by holding regular open house sessions, handing out pamphlets, and being actively involved in the local community.

-- Instrumental in increasing overall test scores for struggling learners by 15% by researching and implementing well-rated professional development workshops that focused on instructing at-risk students.
+- Instrumental in increasing overall test scores for struggling learners by 15% by researching and implementing well-rated professional development workshops focused on instructing at-risk students.

 - Wrote and applied for numerous grants, receiving over $16,000 for new technology in the classroom.

-- Decreased student absenteeism to almost being non-existent by integrating a school-wide positive reinforcement program focused on rewarding student attendance.
+- Decreased student absenteeism to almost non-existent by integrating a school-wide positive reinforcement program focused on rewarding student attendance.

 - Reduced disciplinary incidents and referrals by 50% by creating a behavior intervention plan that could easily be adapted to suit all learners’ levels.

 - Launched a successful new foreign language program to help students learn French and Spanish.

 - Boosted parent involvement in the school community by personally contacting each family.
 Provided parents with resources and assistance if their child was struggling.
 Maintained the school website to inform parents of upcoming school activities and events.

 - Served as a school leader for the district in a pilot program focused on going completely paperless.
-Collaborated with teachers to design technology-based lesson plans, allocate useful resources, and perform electronic assessments.
+Collaborated with teachers to design technology-based lesson plans, allocate valuable resources, and perform electronic assessments.

 - Collaborated with key stakeholders from ABC School District and DEF District to plan and develop annual professional development sessions for K– grade six teachers.

 - Led the school in gaining re-accreditation as a Montessori program by submitting all documentation and following up.

 - Raised workplace morale by hosting monthly staff luncheons and events, encouraging collaboration and brainstorming, and maintaining an open-door policy and democratic leadership style.

-- Increased camaraderie and enthusiasm by created a course specifically for staff members called Reducing Stress Through Yoga and Meditation.
+- Increased camaraderie and enthusiasm by creating a course for staff members called Reducing Stress Through Yoga and Meditation.

 - Developed, maintained, and use technology applications to track progress on school performance objectives, standards compliance, and academic excellence indicators.